alexiusacademia/alexiusacademia.github.io/_posts/2019-06-29-easyplan-day23.md

 - Undo/redo of moving task segment via dialog box
 - Undo/redo of dragging task segment
 - Dragging task segment now improved by doing the action only if the difference between original position and new is one day.

+6:26pm
+Few bug fixes are in placed including restoration of deleted tasks on undo/redo and restoring tasks' successors when needed.
+Some improvements are that dialog confirmations are removed from Command classes as they are not right to be placed there in the first place.